 To the point where CTU torture innocent people, even have hired torturers on their pay roll.

 In addition, Audrey Raines was tortured by the Chinese government for months until her mind completely broke down.
-This would be the Jack Bauer Interrogation Technique had someone mentioned that Audrey went through this for some reason other thanthe Chinese believing this would be a trump card against Jack Bauer at some point.
+This would be the Jack Bauer Interrogation Technique had someone mentioned that Audrey went through this for some reason other thanthe Chinese believing this would be a trump card against Jack Bauer at some point due to having tortured him for nearly two years and failed to break him.

 Adelai Niska is shown to be a rather twisted individual early on when he shows Serenity's crew the tortured body of his nephew during "The Train Job", but in the Firefly episode "War Stories", he gets his hands on Mal and Wash and puts them to the torture in revenge for what happened in that episode.
 He opens up with Electric Torture on them, but when Zoe gets Wash out of there, Niska gets extra nasty with Mal, first cutting off his ear to give to Zoe and then using a rather nasty little device on Mal that ends up killing him...and then Niska brings Mal back to life just so he can torture him some more.
 His reason for doing this is because he strongly believes in the works of Shan Yu, which hold that only when you put someone through hell will you finally meet the real man.
 Meeting the real Malcolm Reynolds proves to be a very painful experience for him.